Stuycs-K/final-project-8-ful-perveza/README.md

   - Sound by the Processing Foundation

 Start Screen:
-  - Level: Select a level from 1-10 to start with by clicking on "UP" or "DOWN".
-The higher the level, the faster the pieces fall automatically.
+  - Level: Select a level from 1-12 to start with by clicking on "UP" or "DOWN".
+Higher levels have pieces fall faster automatically, and they generate greater score.
   - Mode: Select a mode by either clicking on the blue or red box.
     - Heaven: Standard random piece generation (generates and shuffles a bag of the seven pieces), hold piece available, and next pieces are visible.
 This is the basic standard for modern Tetris.
+You are also able to activate the zone mechanic, which stops pieces from falling automatically.
-    - Hell: Chaotic random piece generation (generates each piece with a 1/7 chance every time, usually leads to unlucky streaks), hold piece disabled, and next pieces are invisible.
+    - Hell: Chaotic random piece generation (generates each piece with a 1/7 chance every time, usually leads to unlucky streaks), hold piece disabled, next pieces are invisible, and activating zone is disabled.

 Controls:
   - Left arrow: Move piece to the left